Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 As you may know from traveling abroad, exchanging one currency for another is never a one-for-one process.
 Currency exchange rates compare any given currency to another, and the stronger currency is worth more of the lesser.

 Currency values fluctuate, just like stocks.
 This fluctuation, however, is not a cause for concern if you own multiple types of currencies.
-Moreover, you can occasionally leverage the fluctuations in currency price towards your advantage, such as liquidating valuable currency for a significant sum toward your next investment, or allowing it to swell your net worth so you have a more attractive portfolio for approaching a lender.
+You can occasionally leverage the fluctuations in currency price towards your advantage, such as liquidating valuable currency for a significant sum toward your next investment, or allowing it to swell your net worth so you have a more attractive portfolio for approaching a lender.

 💱 You can benefit from favorable exchange rates by diversifying your portfolio with foreign currencies.